-This shortform book provides readers with expert insights on intellectual interventions in management and organization history.
-The authors illuminate the central ideas, works and theorists involved in forming the link between history, management and organization studies, particularly focusing on the debates addressing the need for an `historic turn' in management and organizational studies.
+This short-form book provides readers with expert insights on intellectual interventions in management and organization history.
+The authors illuminate the central ideas, works, and theorists involved in forming the link between history, management, and organization studies, particularly focusing on the debates addressing the need for a 'historic turn' in management and organizational studies.

-With coverage of nascent schools of thought in management historiography, such as ANTi-History, revisionist history, counter-history, rhetorical history, the Copenhagen School, microhistory, critical realist histories, alongside existing modernist and post-modernist approaches, as well as postcolonial, decolonial and feminist critiques, the book is essential reading for scholars and students of the role of history in management and organization studies.
+With coverage of nascent schools of thought in management historiography, such as ANTi-History, revisionist history, counter-history, rhetorical history, the Copenhagen School, microhistory, critical realist histories, alongside existing modernist and post-modernist approaches, as well as postcolonial, decolonial, and feminist critiques, the book is essential reading for scholars and students learning or exploring the role of history in management and organization studies.